search instagram arrow-down

 Ranch gate with pasture and trees in the Texas Hill Country

 Heading back to Florida to finish book #7.
-I’ve made great strides on the story and have over 55,000 words down which normally would be almost halfway done, but I sense this manuscript is going to run longer.
-I’ve got a lot of story to write to finish The Redemption Wall series.
-This trip I’ll be taking the long way around to Florida, going north to Arkansas, then down through Louisiana, Mississippi, and Georgia…no rush.
-Looking to get in some trout fishing in Arkansas, if all pans out.
+I’ve made great strides on the story and have over 55,000 words down, which would typically be almost halfway done, but I sense this manuscript will run longer.
+I’ve got a lot of stories to write to finish The Redemption Wall series.
+I’ll take this trip the long way around to Florida, going north to Arkansas, then down through Louisiana, Mississippi, and Georgia… no rush.
+I’m looking to get in some trout fishing in Arkansas if all pans out.

 Texas-3